The Economics of Social Data: Introduction

 The rise of large digital platforms---such as Facebook, Google, and Amazon in the US and JD, Tencent and Alibaba in China---has led to the unprecedented collection and commercial use of individual data.
-The steadily increasing user bases of these platforms generate massive amounts of data about individual consumers, including their preferences, locations, friends, political views, and nearly every facet of their lives.
+The steadily increasing user bases of these platforms generate massive amounts of data about individual consumers, including their preferences, locations, friends, and political views.
 In turn, many of the services provided by large Internet platforms rely critically on these data.
-The availability of individual-level data allows these companies to offer refined search results, personalized product recommendations, informative ratings, timely traffic data, and targeted advertisements.
+The availability of individual-level data permits refined search results, personalized product recommendations, informative ratings, timely traffic data, and targeted advertisements.

+The recent disclosures on the use and misuse of social data by digital platforms have prompted regulators to limit the largely unsupervised use of individual data by these companies.
+As a result, nearly all proposed and enacted regulation to date aims to ensure that consumers retain control over their data.
+However, the \emph{digital privacy paradox} (e.g., \cite{atct17} ) indicates that even small monetary incentives may lead individuals to relinquish their private data.
+The low cost of acquiring private data--seemingly at odds with consumers' stated preferences over their privacy-- drives the appetite of platforms to gather information and may undermine the efficacy of regulation.\footnote{ The recent report by \cite{furm19} identifies \textquotedblleft the central importance of data as a driver of concentration and a barrier to competition in digital markets\textquotedblright ---a theme echoed in the reports by \cite{crem19} and by the \cite{stig19}.}

-A central feature of the data collected from individuals is their social dimension---data captured from an individual user are informative not only about that individual but also about other individuals with similar characteristics or behaviors.
-In the context of shopping data, an individual's purchases can convey information to a third party about the willingness to pay for a given product among consumers with similar purchase histories.
-More importantly, data from other individuals can also be informative to a specific individual.
-For instance, in the context of geolocation data, an individual conveys information about traffic conditions for nearby drivers who can use this information to improve their decisions.
-Thus, these \emph{individual data} are actually \emph{social data}.
-The social nature of the data generates a \emph{data externality}, the sign and magnitude of which are not clear a priori.
-Instead, the sign and magnitude of the data externality depend on the structure of the data and on the use of the gained information.
+This article suggests a unified explanation for the digital privacy paradox and the selective use of data for price and product choices.
+A key observation is that \emph{individual data} are actually \emph{social data}: data captured from an individual user are informative not only about that user but also about other users with similar characteristics or behaviors.
+The social dimension of the data generates a \emph{data externality}, the sign and magnitude of which depend on the structure of the data and on the use of the gained information.